Best Dog Clippers of 2022

 The Yabife Dog Clippers are a functional and impressively affordable option that comes packed with accessories.
 They are one of the quietest models we tested and don't have excessive vibration even with their light weight.
 The ease of cleaning on these clippers is a highlight, and they're one of the few that suggest the entire clipper is washable with water.

 When clipping long, thick hair, the blades of the Yabife became stuck immediately, but when we focused on a smooth and short coat, we noticed increased efficiency.
 We also found that removing the blade was easy, but a more unintuitive step led us to confusion: the blade height must be set to 2mm to place the blade back on the clippers.
-If you're not looking to break the bank and are trimming short hair occasionally, these will do the trick.
+If you're not looking to break the bank and are trimming a pooch with short hair occasionally, these will do the trick.

 Measured Noise Level: 71.3 decibels